 Superior Training at NJMMAA

-North Jersey Mixed Martial Arts is proud to offer some of the highest quality, genuine MMA training in New Jersey and the ONLY authentic MMA training in Sussex County dedicated to developing competitive MMA athletes.
+North Jersey Mixed Martial Arts is proud to offer some of the highest quality, genuine MMA training in New Jersey and the ONLY authentic MMA training in Morris County dedicated to developing competitive MMA athletes.
 Our program features an amateur and professional fight team, boasting some of the strongest up and coming local MMA talent in the state.
 The program brings together the skills acquired from our Brazilian Jiu-Jitsu and Kickboxing programs, cross-training those disciplines with Wrestling, Judo and various striking disciplines at an advanced, competitive level.
 The classes include drills and live sparring/training.
 The fight team actively and regularly competes in amateur and professional MMA, Kickboxing and Submission Grappling events.
 Simply put, our MMA program is dedicated to creating champions.
 Participation is based on skill level and is by invitation only.

 The History of MMA and Aurthentic MMA Training in NJ